 If you live near some good surf shops that stock a variety of boards then of course that’s always an option, or you can work with a shaper to custom shape a board.

 One of the best places to buy a fish surfboard online is Degree 33 Surfboards.
-Degree 33 is a San Diego-based company with a great assortment of fish surfboards (and lots of other shapes) in stock, and they offer free shipping to the contiguous US.
-You can check out their modern retro fish here, and they also make a soft top fish as well.
+Degree 33 is an authentic San Diego-based surf company with a great assortment of fish surfboards (and lots of other shapes) in stock, and they offer free shipping to the contiguous US.
+You can check out their modern retro fish here (and below), and they also make a soft top fish as well.

 If you would like to continue your fish enlightenment, firstly, I highly recommend starting to surf one, and second, check out FISH, a fantastic documentary about the history of the fish surfboard design and its influence on surf culture.
 Below is the trailer and you can rent the film via Vimeo.